-We write to supplement our previous notice to your office on July 11, 2023 and August 4, 2023 of a security event that may have affected the security of certain personal information relating to approximately one thousand one hundred forty-six (1,146) Maine residents that PBI was processing for one of PBI's business clients ("Client") on behalf of that Client's customer Continental Casualty Company ("CNA").
+We write to supplemental our previous notice to your office on July 11, 2023 of a security event that may have affected the security of certain personal information relating to approximately one hundred thirty (130) Maine residents that PBI was processing for one of PBI's business clients ("Client") on behalf of that Client's customers.
 By providing this notice, PBI does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.